Rayan25062011/C-/README.md

 ## Under development
-C- is still under development and some syntax changing might appear, right now we are currently working on an easier syntax that will help you a lot, please take this into consideration
+C- is still under development and some syntax changing might appear, right now we are currently working on a huge syntax update that will help you a lot, please take this into consideration

 ![image](https://user-images.githubusercontent.com/101386337/216001801-f7f64f67-6841-4d39-ab9c-7f2cc66970c6.jpeg)